IIIF/training/iiif-online-workshop/day-four/annotations-exercises.md

 # Annotation Exercises

 In this example we are going to have a look at Annotating in Mirador 2.
-Mirador 3 now supports creating annotations so future workshops will probably be based on Mirador 3.

 During the session I will go through the steps and feel free to follow along although if you get lost you can follow the instructions below.

 ## Step 1 - Open Mirador

  * Go to [https://iiif.gdmrdigital.com/mirador/](https://iiif.gdmrdigital.com/mirador/)
- * __Note__ now Mirador 3 is released you have to use the link above as they have moved Mirador 3 to the front page of [https://projectmirador.org](https://projectmirador.org).

 ### A quick intro into using Mirador: